Direct marketing: Mobile

 Through mobile marketing, marketers engage with prospective customers and donors in an interactive manner through a mobile device or network, such as a cellphone, smartphone, or tablet.
 Types of mobile marketing messages include: SMS (short message service)—marketing communications are sent in the form of text messages, also known as texting.
 MMS (multi-media message service)—marketing communications are sent in the form of media messages.

-In October 2013, the Federal Telephone Consumers Protection Act made it illegal to contact an individual via cell phone without prior express written consent for all telephone calls using an automatic telephone dialing system or a prerecorded voice to deliver a telemarketing message (known as Robocall) to wireless numbers and residential lines.
-An existing business relationship does not provide an exception to this requirement.
+In October 2013, the Federal Telephone Consumers Protection Act made it illegal to contact an individual via cell phone without prior express written consent for all telephone calls using an automatic telephone dialing system or a prerecorded voice to deliver a telemarketing message (known as a Robocall) to wireless numbers and residential lines.
+An existing business relationship does not exempt you from this requirement.